Siid205/PROJECTS/Retail Data Exploration and Segmentation using SQL/Readme.md

 ## Objective

-Clean and preprocess raw data using SQL
+1. Clean and preprocess raw data using SQL

-Perform EDA to identify trends and anomalies
+2. Perform EDA to identify trends and anomalies

-Analyze sales, customer behavior, and product performance
+3. Analyze sales, customer behavior, and product performance

-Support data-driven decisions for marketing, inventory, and retention
+4. Support data-driven decisions for marketing, inventory, and retention

+## Customer Segmentation Strategy

+Customers are categorized based on total quantity of products purchased:

+1. No Orders – 0 purchases

+2. Low – 1 to 10 purchases

+3. Mid – 11 to 30 purchases

+4. High Value – More than 30 purchases